Lumiwealth/lumibot/README.md

 # importing the strategy class created in step 3
 from lumibot.strategies.examples import IntradayMomentum
 ```
-7) In your main.py, define variables for the budget allocated to your strategy
+7) In your main.py, define variables for the budget allocated to your strategy.
+   Additionally, define the destination of the logfile.
 ```python
 budget = 40000
 logfile = "logs/test.log"